A self-editing tool for fiction.

 Evaluate the pacing of your manuscript based on word count per scene.
 Shorter scenes increase the pace, longer scenes slow things down.

-Organizes your manuscript by chapter and scene for viewing in the app
+Organizes your manuscript by chapter and scene for editing in the app

-Guides you through a comprehensive, scene-by-scene structural rewrite
+Guides you through a comprehensive, scene-by-scene structural edit

 Captures and evaluates Key Elements of Fiction for Character, Plot, and Setting

 Explain the Key Elements of Fiction and how each is best applied to your writing